Success Follows Success

 On a Personal Note

 Distinctive, beyond the design of the aircraft, is the Morava’s sound.
 It has a unique, deep growling engine noise that is more fitting to an aircraft at least half again its size.

 When I first saw a Morava fly overhead, shortly after I arrived in the Czech Republic, I couldn’t believe that sort of thunderous sound was coming from an aircraft of such modest size.
 I had turned my head skyward in expectation of seeing the source of the sound obvious and large; instead, I found myself scanning the sky for a few moments before catching sight of the relatively small shape growling its way overhead.

 These two links will take you to interviews with one of the pilots that flew the Morava to the North Pole.
-The first was conducted before the flight and the second while the journey was in progress:
+The first interview was conducted before the flight and the second while the journey was in progress.

-This link will take you to information about the only two Moravas exported to Australia:
+This link will take you to information about Moravas exported to Australia.

-I would like to extend thanks to Mr. Libor Smolík of Smolik Air in the Czech Republic for providing me with information in the form of a marketing brochure which allowed me to write the “Marketing the Morava” segment of this entry.
+I would like to extend thanks to Mr. Libor Smolík for providing me with information in the form of a marketing brochure which allowed me to write the “Marketing the Morava” segment of this entry.